1948 Arab–Israeli War: 1949 Armistice Agreements

 In 1949, Israel signed separate armistices with Egypt on 24 February, Lebanon on 23 March, Transjordan on 3 April, and Syria on 20 July.
 The Armistice Demarcation Lines, as set by the agreements, saw the territory under Israeli control encompassing approximately three-quarters of the prior British administered Mandate as it stood after Transjordan's independence in 1946.
 Israel controlled territories of about one-third more than was allocated to the Jewish State under the UN partition proposal.
-After the armistices, Israel had control over 78% of the territory comprising former Mandatory Palestine or some 8000 sqmi, including the entire Galilee and Jezreel Valley in the north, the whole Negev in south, West Jerusalem and the coastal plain in the center.
+After the armistices, Israel had control over 78% of the territory of former Mandatory Palestine or some 8000 sqmi, including the entire Galilee and Jezreel Valley in the north, the whole Negev in south, West Jerusalem and the coastal plain in the center.

 The armistice lines were known afterwards as the "Green Line".
 The Gaza Strip and the West Bank (including East Jerusalem) were occupied by Egypt and Transjordan respectively.
 The United Nations Truce Supervision Organization and Mixed Armistice Commissions were set up to monitor ceasefires, supervise the armistice agreements, to prevent isolated incidents from escalating, and assist other UN peacekeeping operations in the region.

 Just before the signing of the Israel-Transjordan armistice agreement, general Yigal Allon proposed a military offensive to conquer the West Bank up to the Jordan River as the natural, defensible border of the state.
 Ben-Gurion refused, although he was aware that the IDF was militarily strong enough to carry out the conquest.
 He feared the reaction of Western powers and wanted to maintain good relations with the United States and not to provoke the British.
 Moreover, the results of the war were already satisfactory and Israeli leaders had to build a state.